Baze-cmd/hidden-queen/README.md

     TODO:
     - Add dynamic cursor movement making the moves on front page
     - Add in memory db (redis) instead of saving on server
-    - Reveal opponent queen when it moves like a queen
     - Change name option
     - Propper auth instead of just uuids
     - Add matching vs llms because ofcourse it has to have AI